Santa Monica's Cayton Children's Museum Is a Game Changer!

-The long-awaited Cayton Children's Museum opened its doors this summer at Santa Monica Place Mall.
-The new museum is a reinvention of the much loved Zimmer Children's Museum, which closed last January.
+The long-awaited Cayton Children's Museum opened its doors at Santa Monica Place Mall, moving from its former incarnation as the much loved Zimmer Children's Museum in the middle of the city.
 While we looked forward to this new museum with great anticipation, we had to wonder: could anything warm our hearts the way the Zimmer did?
 Spoiler!
 The Cayton is up to the job!

 Keep reading to find out what you can expect on a visit to the Cayton...